AnasDorgham11/Obstacle-Avoiding-Robot/README.md

 # Emb-Alex-41-Obstacle-Avoiding-Robot
-This repository contains the code and design files for an Obstacle-Avoiding Robot, developed as the graduation project for the AMIT Embedded Systems / Alex 41 Diploma.
+This repository contains the code, schematic and design files for an Obstacle-Avoiding Robot, developed as the graduation project for the AMIT Embedded Systems / Alex 41 Diploma.
 The robot autonomously navigates its environment, using an ultrasonic sensor mounted on a servo motor to detect obstacles and make movement decisions.
 The codes work with ATmega32, ATmega32A and their counterparts.

 # Team Members
 - Abdullah Etman